soveng/website/src/data/website-content.md

 Title: Sovereign Engineering
 Slogan: "Ship the future"

-Quote: “If you want to build a ship, don’t drum up the men to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for the vast and endless sea.” —Antoine de Saint-Exupéry
+Quote: "If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea." —Antoine de Saint-Exupéry

 Summary: Six weeks of high-bandwidth ideation, experimentation, mentorship, dialog, cross-pollination and discussions on how to build kickass applications, services, and businesses for a self-sovereign future.